-The C25’s purpose is to entice the rider out beyond the metropolis into pastures new, and while designing the system I was acutely aware of the importance of noting potential hazards along the way.
+The C25’s purpose is to entice the rider out beyond the metropolis into pastures new.
+While designing the system I was aware of the importance of noting potential hazards along the way.
 Last week, out of the blue, I was thrown by a potholed rut between the surface of the approach lane and the main A40 carriageway in Beaconsfield, and left unconscious by the roadside for 20 minutes.

 It was a very lucky escape.
 I have no memory of the accident itself – just the moments before, when I could see the A40 was completely clear, so approached the curving slip road junction quite fast.
 Fortunately the exact circumstances can be reconstructed, thanks to evidence from Mick and Mary, my Good Samaritans, a revisit to take photos, and data from my GPS watch.